Chrijj/task-dot/README.md

 ##### // upcoming additions
- - adjust style and flow to be object oriented
  - switch to cPickle as pickle

 #####// future development
- - track task completion
+ - track task completion status
  - useful task date comparisons
+ - add a gui instead of command line
+ - multiple task list support
+ - task list summary
+ - look into if defaultdict offers any advantages
- - line code with PEP8 standards
+ - adjust code in line with PEP8 standards
  - port to python 3